 For applicants holding a Certificate for the Entrance Qualification for a Master Program from a German institution, the required certificates are specified under "German Certificates".
 For applicants holding a Certificate for the Entrance Qualification for a Master Program from a non-German institution, the required certificates are specified under "Foreign Certificates".
 For applications to this Master program, the regulations specified in §9, paragraphs 5-6 of the Brandenburg Higher Education Act (BbgHG) are valid.

-Please submit a copy of your certificate to proof the successful completion of an B.Sc. or B.A. program in media informatics, computer science or media technologies or another relevant university degree program.
+Please submit a copy of your certificate to proof the successful completion of an B.Sc. or B.A. program in Media Informatics, Computer Science or Media Technologies, Digital Media, Interaction/Experience Design, Media Design, or another relevant university degree program.

 In case the Bachelor's degree has not been awarded yet as the applicant still has to take a few final exams and the results of the exams taken so far suggest that the degree will be completed prior to the beginning of the Master's program, the applicant must submit a certificate issued by the registrar's office of his/her university.